HenriqueBBrum/Pre-filtering-Simulator/README.md

 | NIDS | Ruleset | Download date | Rules removed |
 |:---:|:---:|:---:|---|
 | Snort++ 3.7.4 | [Snort 3 Ruleset snapshot-31470](https://www.snort.org/downloads/registered/snortrules-snapshot-31470.tar.gz) | 4 April 2025 |300039:1, 300046:1 |

+## Raw data used in the paper

+This [link](https://drive.google.com/drive/folders/1XO0U8dH7sWBnpu1fjq4jxlD0sL-sIANB?usp=sharing) contains the raw simulation data that was used to generate the plots.

+To generate the plots, download the folders in this link and add to the `simulation_results/` in this repo.
+Then, run the previous steps with the R language and Python.